-General and administrative - General and administrative expense increased by \$1.0 million due to compensation expense, offset by a decrease in legal fees.
-General and administrative expense consists of employee compensation costs, legal and professional fees, insurance and other expenses.
+General and administrative - General and administrative expense increased by \$5.6 million primarily due to an increase in professional fees and employee compensation expense.
+General and administrative expenses consist of employee compensation costs, legal and professional fees, insurance and other expenses.

-Impairment and other losses - We recognized impairment and other losses of \$89.9 million in 2022 related to three properties as well as an impairment related to damage caused by Hurricane Ian at LaPlaya Beach Resort & Club in Naples, Florida and Southernmost Beach Resort in Key West, Florida.
-We recognized an impairment loss of \$14.9 million in 2021 related to one hotel.
+Impairment - We recognized an impairment loss of \$81.8 million in 2023 related to three hotels and one retail component of a hotel property.
+We recognized an impairment loss of \$89.6 million in 2022 related to three hotels as well as an impairment related to damage caused by Hurricane Ian at LaPlaya Beach Resort & Club in Naples, Florida and Southernmost Beach Resort in Key West, Florida.

-Gain on sale of hotel properties - We recognized a gain on sale of \$6.2 million related to the sales of Sofitel Philadelphia Rittenhouse Square and Hotel Vintage Portland in 2022.
-We recognized a gain on sale of \$64.7 million in 2021 primarily due to the sale of Sir Francis Drake.
+Gain on sale of hotel properties - We recognized a gain on sale of \$30.4 million primarily due to the sales of five hotels and two retail components of our hotels in 2023.
+We recognized a gain on sale of \$6.2 million primarily due to the sales of four hotels in 2022.